-With this school-year being the first where we have implemented instructional rounds, strategies for improvement will be more invitational.
+With this school-year being the second where we have implemented instructional rounds, strategies for improvement will be guided by the administrators.
 Cumulative data from rounds and from walkthroughs by administrators will be curated for each faculty to track and to help see where their collective instructional strengths lie.
-Opportunities to dive deeper into the 43 elements within the ten design questions as well as the associated instructional strategies will be ongoing during regular staff meetings throughout the year.
+Our building administrators will use the data gathered through walkthroughs and instructional rounds to provide brief, targeted PD sessions as a part of regular faculty meetings to address areas of growth.
+Finally, our schools will continue to seek to provide staff members will be participating in with various professional development sessions related to creating more effective assessments which will in turn produce more high-quality data in order to drive instructional decisions.